Ananda Lewis, former MTV VJ who shared breast cancer journey, has died at 52

 “The kids in my program were like, ‘you have to go for that audition because you always tell us that life brings you great opportunities and it’s your job to step up.
 Now you’re not going to step up?’”
 Lewis told BET in 2022.
 “They were calling me a hypocrite.
 I’m grateful that I went and listened.”

 Lewis hosted “Teen Summit” – a series that focused on social issues affecting young Black Americans – for three seasons.
-With a co-host, she interviewed everyone from basketball legend Kobe Bryant to former First Lady Hillary Clinton.
+With a co-host, she interviewed everyone from basketball legend Kobe Bryant to Hillary Clinton.

 Following the success and notoriety that Lewis achieved from “Teen Summit,” she took on a new job as a host and “video jockey” at MTV in 1997.
-Lewis rose to fame during this time, hosting popular teen music shows including “Total Request Live” and “Hot Zone” on the music channel in its heyday.
+Lewis rose to fame hosting “Total Request Live” and “Hot Zone” on the networkl in its heyday.

 Lewis maintained her passion for advocacy throughout her career.
 While at MTV, she moderated forums on school violence after the Columbine school shooting and hosted MTV’s news special “True Life: I Am Driving While Black” in 1999.

-Since then, Lewis served as a correspondent on CBS’s “The Insider” and made guest appearances on various TV shows including “Celebrity Mole: Yucatán” and “America’s Top Dog.”
+Since then, Lewis served as a correspondent on CBS’s “The Insider” and made guest appearances on TV shows such as “Celebrity Mole: Yucatán” and “America’s Top Dog.”

 Toward the end of her chat with Elam and Sidner last year, Lewis discussed her approach to joy in life, while living with cancer.